XiomaraCanizales/FullStack-WebDevelpment-TheAppBrewery/capstone_projects/3-blog_web_application/readme.md

 - Test the application to ensure that post creation and viewing are working correctly

 **4. Styling and Polishing**
 - Style the application.
-This includes creating a CSS file, linking it to your EJS templates and writing CSS or using Bootstrap/Flexbos/Grid to style the application
+This includes creating a CSS file, linking it to your EJS templates and writing CSS or using Bootstrap/Flexbox/Grid to style the application ✓
 - Test the applicaion on different devices and browsers to ensure the styling works correctly
 - Fix any bugs or issues that came up during testing

+# To Fix:
+- The application has not been not tested on different devices and browsers
+- Bug: The css is not been applied on the update-post.ejs, I don't know why or how to fix it